Tanjid470/external_storage_fileSave_permanently_APP/README.md

 # Flutter_internal_store

 ### This project based on how to store file/image in device external folder.
- * Permanently locate sothat whenever app uninstalled that file will will be save in .
-Re- install file can read
+ * Permanently locate so that whenever the app is uninstalled that file will be saved.
+In Re - install previous save file can read
  * File ca save Andriod/data .
-It's temporary .THe file will deleted with app uninstalled
+It's temporary.
+The file will deleted with the app uninstalled

+## Overview

+**Flutter app leverages secure storage to save login data (encrypted) on device storage.
+Upon app launch, it checks for this data and auto-logins the user if found, enhancing user experience by skipping the login screen.
+Remember, security is paramount - encrypt data and manage keys properly.**
+* First data list en

 ### Set Up
   **Initialize permission handler - AndroidMainfest.xml**